This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-Cucumbers are one of the most-loved vegetable garden crops, trailing closely behind tomatoes and peppers on the favorites list of many gardeners.
-Cucumbers are easy to plant, delicious, and they’re prolific producers.
-But even seasoned growers have cucumber plant problems pop up from time to time.
-In this article, I’ll share some of the more common cucumber growing troubles and introduce some easy organic solutions.
+Cucumbers are one of the most-loved vegetable garden crops, but unfortunately, cucumber plant problems are very common.
+Yes, cucumbers are easy to plant, delicious, and they’re prolific producers, but even seasoned growers have cucumber plant problems pop up from time to time.
+And when issues do arrive, it can be heartbreaking to watch your plants die seemingly overnight or to find deformed fruits on the vines.
+In this article, I’ll share some of the more common cucumber growing troubles and introduce some easy organic solutions so you can have your best cucumber crop ever.

 Sadly, lack of pollination is one of the most common cucumber plant problems these days.
-If your cucumber fruits (yes, botanically speaking, cucumbers are fruits, not vegetables) are not fully formed or have an end that’s nothing more than a tiny nub, poor pollination is likely to blame.
+If your cucumber fruits (yes, botanically speaking, cucumbers are fruits, not vegetables) are not fully formed, deformed or curled, or they have an end that’s nothing more than a tiny nub, poor pollination is likely to blame.
 Each flower must be visited by a pollinator many, many times in order for the fruit to fully form.
 The more pollinators you have around, the better.

 Do not use pesticides in the vegetable garden; even certain organic pesticides can affect bees.
 Increase the number of pollinating insects in your garden by inter-planting your edible crops with lots of flowering herbs and annuals, such as sunflowers, oregano, basil, zinnias, dill, and black-eyed Susans.